sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/segmenting_your_contacts.md

 Creating a Segment
 {% endanchor %}

-You can create a new segment with multiple conditions based on the information you have stored about your contacts.
-This includes email, first_name, last_name, and all of the custom fields you have created before making this segment.
+You can create a new segment with multiple conditions based on the information you have stored about your contacts, and based on some of the information SendGrid has stored about your Marketing Campaigns.

 {% info %}
 You can create up to 200 segments.